eashanhatti/peridot/README.md

 There are a few features I want to implement, but are less of a priority, namely (in no particular order):
 * **Algebraic Effects**.
 They seem like a good alternative to monads for effects, their ergonomics look nice.
-* **Levity Polymorphism**.
+* **Layout Polymorphism**.
 Staging combined with dependent types does allow for some control over memory layout if types are treated as representations, but I'd like for it to be more fine-grained
 * **Multiple Memory Management Options**.
 I probably won't go with tracing GC, multiple memory management options are very nice to have in a systems language

 Current work is in increasing the elaborator's performance and implementing dependent records.
 Staging and pattern matching are next on the list of things to implement.\